jhellingman/tei2html/Wiki/Installation.md

 _Optional, only needed if you want to check generated ePubs._

-Epubcheck is a tool to validate epub books, it can be obtained from: https://github.com/IDPF/epubcheck
+Epubcheck is a tool to validate epub books, it can be obtained from: https://github.com/IDPF/epubcheck.
+Note that `tei2html` doesn't automatically generate correct ePubs: you can still do a lot of things that make ePubs non-conform, for example by including CSS3 constructs, or referring to resources in CSS and not including them in the ePub spine manually.

 This tool also requires Java; the scripts assume you use `epubcheck-3.0.1.jar`, placed in the tools/lib subdirectory.